-Traditions
+Undergraduate Traditions

-Traditions are a source of pride and enthusiasm to a university community for they provide continuity through the years and combine stability with growth.
+Traditions are a source of pride and enthusiasm to a university community; they provide continuity through the years and combine stability with growth.
 Much of the excitement of attending a young, changing university is that tomorrow's traditions are being made by us today.
-The preceding years have opened the door to traditional activities, but scores of new projects and activities await implementation by individuals and organizations.